 Loneliness can be a curse in old age, so don’t let your loved one become a recluse.
 Encourage them to go out to social events – your local authority will have details of activities for older people.
 If they refuse, then take them out shopping or for a drive around familiar places to keep them interested in life.
 Encourage them to continue with favourite hobbies or to develop new ones.
 Staying physically and mentally active is very important.

 Personal care can be a tricky subject, particularly between parents and children.
 The parents are used to being the caregivers, and it can be hard for them to accept any form of role reversal.
-If your elderly loved one needs one-to-one assistance, then it is often easier all round to arrange care at home from a live-in care provider such as Elder.
+If your loved one needs one-to-one assistance, then it is often easier all round to arrange elderly care at home from a live-in care provider such as Elder.

 With so much bad press about care homes, many elderly people and their relatives are reluctant to go down that route.
 As an alternative, you might like to consider an elderly care at home option.
 Social services will do an assessment and produce a care plan to give you an outline of the type of care which is appropriate.
 However, you should bear in mind that local authority home care services are under huge pressure and caregivers are only usually able to do the bare minimum.